thepassle/passle-courses/README.md

 Whew, it's been a hot minute since I blogged.

 I'd played around some with Astro in it's early beginnings, and sadly I could never quite find another excuse to build something with it.
 Not until recently, when the Astro team [released](https://astro.build/blog/experimental-server-side-rendering/) their new _SSR_ mode.
 It seemed like a good time to give Astro another spin, and before I knew, I'd built half a course selling website.

-So in this blog, I'll tell you all about it.
+In this blog I'll go over:
+- a short introduction to Astro SSR
+- my personal experience building a real application with Astro SSR
+- some of the issues I encountered in hopes of providing feedback for the official release
+- a showcase of the application I built

 ![demo](./blog/demo2.gif)